List of FC Goa seasons: Seasons

 The Goa started to play in the Indian Super League from its inception in 2014.
 They were one of the eight founding teams of the league.
 From 2017–18 season onwards, two more teams were added into the league.
 The Super Cup did not exist for the first three seasons until it was introduced in 2017.
 In 2020, one more team was added into the league.
+In August 2021, the Gaurs announced their participation in the Durand Cup, which is the oldest existing football tournament in Asia and 3rd oldest existing professional club football tournament in the world.